KevGildea/KevGildea.github.io/_posts/2020-09-10-DL-Precrash-Pose.md

   <img src="/assets/images/ISBApproximations.PNG" width="500">
 </p>

+In reporting, joint angles were revised to best approximate the recommendations of the International Society of Biomechanics (ISB) [[9](https://www.sciencedirect.com/science/article/abs/pii/S0021929001002226), [10](https://www.sciencedirect.com/science/article/abs/pii/S002192900400301X)].
 The table above shows how each joint's local coordinate system was defined relative to surrounding vectors.
 For example, the coordinate system of the left hip is defined using two vectors: 1) the vector between *J<sub>4</sub>* and *J<sub>1</sub>* (corresponding to the femur), and 2) the vector between *J<sub>1</sub>* and *J<sub>2</sub>*.
 Then the local *x*-axis is defined as being in the direction of the cross product of the former and the latter (i.e. rerwards, perpindicular to the plane that the two vectors form), and the local y axis defined as being in the direction of the femur (upwards).

 #### Discussion